vvzen/Houdini-Geospatial-Tools/README.md

 # houdini-geojson
 A OOP python library than enables you to easily create geometry in Houdini using GeoJSON data.
+This is just an hobby project (less than 1K LOCs at the time of writing) but I hope it can help someone out there.

-Tested under 17.5 and Python 2.7.
+Tested under Houdini 17.5 and Python 2.7.
 <br>
 No additional python packages required.